Muhammad Ilyas*, Muhammad Irfan, Tariq Mahmood, Hazrat Hussain, Latif-ur-Rehman, Ijaz Naeem and Khaliq-ur-Rahman Pages 17 - 33 ( 17 )

-Results: Most of the OsGLPs are stable in a cellular environment with prominent expression in the extracellular region (57%) and plasma membrane (33%).
-Besides, 3 basic cupin domains, 7 more were reported, among which NTTNKVGSNVTLINV, FLLAALLALASWQAI, and MASSSF were common to 99% of the sequences, related to bacterial pathogenicity, peroxidase activity, and peptide signal activity respectively.
+Results: Most of the OsGLPs are stable in the cellular environment with a prominent expression in the extracellular region (57%) and plasma membrane (33%).
+Besides, 3 basic cupin domains, 7 more were reported, among which NTTNKVGSNVTLINV, FLLAALLALASWQAI, and MASSSF were common to 99% of the sequences, related to bacterial pathogenicity, peroxidase activity, and peptide signal activity, respectively.
 Structurally, OsGLPs are similar but functionally they are diverse with novel enzymatic activities of oxalate decarboxylase, lyase, peroxidase, and oxidoreductase.
-Expression analysis revealed prominent activities in root, endosperm, and leaves.
+Expression analysis revealed prominent activities in the root, endosperm, and leaves.
 OsGLPs were strongly expressed by abscisic acid, auxin, gibberellin, cytokinin, and brassinosteroid.
 Phylogenetically they showed polyphyletic origin with a narrow genetic background of 0.05%.
-OsGLPs of chromosome 3, 8, 12 are functionally more important due to their defensive role against various stresses through co-expression strategy.
+OsGLPs of chromosome 3, 8, and 12 are functionally more important due to their defensive role against various stresses through co-expression strategy.

 Conclusion: The analysis will help to utilize OsGLPs in future food programs.